sushruthn96/sushruthn96.github.io/index.md

 Also a GUI interface in Python using Tkinter library for displaying real-time detection of energy meter readings was developed.
 This project comes a long way in helping to automate the readings of energy meters which cannot be taken out in time critical applications.
 [Link_to_project](https://github.com/sushruthn96/AMR-with-CV)

+### Multi Object detection and localization using SSD
+Implemented single shot detector (SSD) detector network to detect and localize objects all at once in a given image.
+VGG-16 architecture was used as the base network on which extra convolution layers were added to detect higher level features and identify it.
+NMS algorithm was used at the end to get the relevant bounding boxes.

+The loss function was a combination of both classification and regression head of the netowrk.
+Various experiments for improving the model accuracy based on optimizers, batch size, learning rate and momentum were carried out.
+Finally a random video was used to test the model efficency.
+[Link to project](https://github.com/sushruthn96/multi_obj_detection_ssd)

 ### Traffic guidance system using Computer Vision
 The project aims to automatically turn off the vehicle when the traffic signal becomes red and turn it on when the signal shows green.
 Further the system varies the speed of the vehicle based on the traffic signs which indicate speed limit.
 Raspberry Pi was used on a 4 wheeled bot to simulate the system.